 In between Les Menuires and St Martin down the valley from Val Thorens, you will find a tiny village called St Marcel where the famous 3* Michelin restaurant, La Bouitte has it's home.
 They received their third star last season and are going from strength to strength with their high standard of cuisine.
 As you would expect from a restaurant with such a rating the service is impeccable and it is certainly a dining experience.
-Also if you need somewhere for the helicopter to park don’t worry there’s a spot just across from the restaurant, you’re in luck!
+Also if you need somewhere for the helicopter to park, you’re in luck - there’s a spot just across from the restaurant!

 Modern European & International Restaurants